m-Contiguity Distance: Introduction

 The main objective of this paper is to introduce a discrete approximation framework parallel to that of the \(m\)-homotopic distance.
 Given simplicial maps between simplicial complexes, we define the \emph{\(m\)-contiguity distance}, which provides a sequence of discrete invariants approximating the contiguity distance from below.
 In analogy to the continuous setting, the \(m\)-contiguity distance forms an increasing family of invariants whose limit recovers the classical contiguity distance.

 We develop the basic theory of the \(m\)-contiguity distance and prove discrete counterparts of the fundamental properties satisfied by the \(m\)-homotopic distance.
-In particular, we analyse its behavior under compositions of simplicial maps, prove invariance under barycentric subdivision (Theorem \ref{SD-barycentric}), and establish inequalities with respect to categorical products of simplicial complexes (Theorem \ref{categoricalproduct}).
+In particular, we prove that $m$- contiguity distance is invariant under strong homotopy equivalence (Theorem \ref{StrongHI}), analyse its behavior under compositions of simplicial maps, prove inequalities under barycentric subdivision (Theorem \ref{SD-barycentric}), and establish inequalities with respect to categorical products of simplicial complexes (Theorem \ref{categoricalproduct}).
+Furthermore, we establish a Fox-type phenomenon for the $m$-homotopic distance in the setting of contiguity distance.
+In particular, we prove that if the dimension of the domain simplicial complex is $m$, then the $m$-contiguity distance coincides with the contiguity distance (Theorem \ref{dimen}).
 These results show that \(m\)-contiguity distance fits naturally into the combinatorial homotopy framework.

 As applications, we introduce several simplicial invariants arising from this approximation scheme.
 We define the \emph{\(m\)-simplicial Lusternik-Schnirelmann category} (Theorem \ref{scat}) and the \emph{\(m\)-discrete topological complexity} (Theorem \ref{TC^{m}}), both of which approximate their classical simplicial counterparts from below.
-Furthermore, using Moore path complexes and simplicial fibrations, we define the \emph{\(m\)-dimensional simplicial Schwarz genus} and the \emph{\(m\)-dimensional homotopy simplicial Schwarz genus} of a simplicial map (Theorem \ref{hsecat=secat}, Theorem \ref{hsecat}).
+Furthermore, using Moore path complexes and simplicial fibrations, we define the \emph{\(m\)-simplicial Schwarz genus} and the \emph{\(m\)-homotopy simplicial Schwarz genus} of a simplicial map (Theorem \ref{hsecat=secat}, Theorem \ref{hsecat}).